What do Obama, Jordan, Beyoncé, and Tina Turner have in common but Gordon and Sarah Brown don’t?

 Personnel Today’s Guru has also picked up on this story in his blog this week (27 April), amusingly referring to erotic capitals such as Paris, Amsterdam or Prague!
 However like me and my reader TG he suggests a niche market for seminars and consultants as EC becomes a new, sexier, version of Human Capital Management.

-Updated 19 January 2011: Life really is cruel.
-Researchers have now found that you can have both brains and beauty!
+Updated 19 January 2011: Researchers have now found that you can have both brains and beauty!
+Life can be so cruel.

 Beauty happens to be Kanazawa’s special research interest and he has also found that middle class girls not only have higher IQs than working class girls but are also more attractive.